BroadbandForum/obuspa-test-controller/QUICK_START_GUIDE.md

 # Quick Start Guide
+## Test Controller Instructions
+The code associated with this guide is the OB-USP-Agent code with a very simple test controller function added to it.
+The test controller function uses the Agent functionality for all aspects of setting up connections and creating and sending USP Messages.
+To use the controller function, the code must be installed and configured exactly like an Agent.
+The sections of this document below this one are the exact QUICK_START_GUIDE.md for OB-USP-Agent.
+Once the Agent is installed and configured according to these instructions, see CONTROLLER_SETUP.md for specific instructions related to the test controller function.

 ## Audience
 This document supports two target audiences:
 * Integrator  - Someone who is taking OB-USP-AGENT and integrating it into a device.